Course Reserves Submission Guidelines

 How to submit materials to Course Reserves

-You may deposit photocopies of articles or book chapters, your course pack, or personal copies of books directly to the appropriate reserves desk between the hours of 9 AM and 5 PM Monday through Friday.
+You may deposit your course pack or personal copies of books directly to the appropriate reserves desk between the hours of 9 AM and 5 PM Monday through Friday.
 Submitting all materials at once is very helpful in terms of making materials available in a timely manner.

 For more information on particular Course Reserves material types: